antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-30-7-tips-on-how-to-open-a-business-in-barcelona.md

   </li>
 </ol>

 Ask yourself will this be a business which fits neatly into a category like a clothes shop?
 Or will it sell various types of products?
 This is important, as the simpler the concept the fewer issues you are likely to face.
 Licence-wise &#8211; with bars, cafés and restaurants you essentially have two options.
 You can purchase an existing licence – meaning you would buy the licence from the outgoing business of the premises you have found.
 The cost of the licence will depend on how valuable the outgoing business was.
 Some businesses will be ready to just sell and leave their equipment, which could be beneficial to anyone opening a restaurant for example.
-It is equipment you don&#8217;t have to worry about buying.
+It is equipment you don't have to worry about buying.
 The cost will also depend on the location and the condition of the premises.
 If they were relatively new and well-kept, the licence owner can ask more.

 The second option would be to apply to the town hall for a new licence.
 Again, the cost will depend on what kind of licence you want and what kind of project permission you need to do a re-fit, for example.